epi-project/brane-documentation/user-guide/src/software-engineers/data.md

 ```branescript
 let data_reference := new Data { name := "numbers" };
 ```
 This creates a reference for a dataset called `numbers` (what a coincidence!).
-Thus, by specifying that our package takes a `Data` as input, Brane will known that it's actually some larger dataset that we're referencing.
+Thus, by specifying that our package takes a `Data` as input, Brane will know that it's actually some larger dataset that we're referencing.

 In the output, we are using something extremely similar: a class named `IntermediateResult`.
-This is Brane's builtin class for IntermediateResults, and this is once again a reference to a dataset.
+This is Brane's builtin class for intermediate results, and this is once again a reference to a dataset.
 The only concrete differences between these two (other than those specified in the [background section](#datasets--intermediate-results-1)) is that `Data` _cannot_ be the output of your function, only `IntermediateResult`.
 This should be obvious from the semantic difference between them.

 This is all that is necessary for Brane to arrange that data is appropriate made available to our package.
 The rest is done in the package code itself.